golemfactory/golem-docs/src/pages/docs/creators/javascript/react/use-yagna.md

 # useYagna

 `useYagna` is a hook that provides information about the Yagna connection status.
-If connection cannot be established the hook will retry using an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm.
+If the connection cannot be established, the hook will retry using an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm.
 It returns an object with the following properties:

 | Name        | Description                                                                                  |
 | ----------- | -------------------------------------------------------------------------------------------- |